Laboratories

 Laboratory for Food Development for Special and Educational Purposes (LabDAFEE)

-Coordination: Professor Anna Paola Trindade Rocha Pierucci and Professor Cristiana Pedrosa Melo Porto
+Coordination: Professor Anna Paola Trindade Rocha Pierucci

 This laboratory focuses on the application of micro and nanotechnologies for the development of innovative foods for special purposes in health, mainly for the performance and recovery of athletes.
 Micro and nanoencapsulation of food, nutrients and bioactive substances and analyzes of chemical, physical and biological characterization of foods are carried out.